 Peer to Peer Technology the Next Wave in E-mpowerment!

-Actually, this may be the near future with the help of a very popular technology known as peer-to-peer or P2P as it is known in e marketing.
+Actually, this may be in the near future with the help of a very popular technology known as peer-to-peer or P2P as it is known in e-marketing.
 Peer-to-peer is simply the ability to exchange data between PCs over the Internet without the traditional usage of servers.
-Your PC becomes a direct server that can send and receive data over the Internet by passing traditional routing.
+Your PC becomes a direct server that can send and receive data over the Internet bypassing traditional routing.

 What the hell does that mean?

-It has grown from a virtual unknown company to over 65 million users in less than two years with no major media marketing.
-Napster, is a file swapping software that has enabled Internet users to share music files directly from their hard drives with each other in the popular MP3 format.
+It has grown from a virtually unknown company to over 65 million users in less than two years with no major media marketing.
+Napster is a file-swapping software that has enabled Internet users to share music files directly from their hard drives with each other in the popular MP3 format.
 It has caused much debate and legal action in the hi-tech and music industry.

-While this new distribution form has rocked the traditional record industry many independent artists welcome its development.
+While this new distribution form has rocked the traditional record industry, many independent artists welcome its development.
 Even some major music icons like Madonna, Prince, and Chuck Dee extol the use of the new technology.
 This is because of its potential to let them promote or distribute their music directly to consumers via the Internet.

-Still from other angle content providers over the Internet are optimistic about the usage of peer-to-peer technology to drive much more engaging experiences in cyberspace.
+Still, from another angle, content providers over the Internet are optimistic about the usage of peer-to-peer technology to drive much more engaging experiences in cyberspace.
 Video delivery over the Internet has been spotty and problematic.

 This is because of the expense of having special servers and infrastructure to deliver the video to end users.
 However, companies like Allcast, are developing and marketing software products that will make individual PCs the servers for video broadcasts.
-Therefore, the processing load will be taken off of a LAN’s infrastructure and passed on to Individual’s PCs therefore, dramatically reducing costs and bandwidth for an enterprise to broadcast video.
+Therefore, the processing load will be taken off of a LAN’s infrastructure and passed on to Individual PCs, therefore, dramatically reducing costs and bandwidth for an enterprise to broadcast video.

-This is just one of the middle ground business applications that holds great potential for P2P technology.
+This is just one of the middle-ground business applications that hold great potential for P2P technology.
 To speculate the end result of the peer-to-peer trend in content and data delivery via the Internet would be the stuff of science fiction at this point.
-What is real is the fact that with the technology’s promise it is here to stay.
+What is real is the fact that with the technology’s promise, it is here to stay.

-When you want to make strong Oracle DBA career then you should be aware of database services and other database technology.
+When you want to make a strong Oracle DBA career then you should be aware of database services and other database technology.
 Without having knowledge of Oracle internals , Oracle performance tuning, and skill of Oracle database troubleshooting you can’t be an Oracle DBA expert.
-This expert DBA Team club blog always provides you latest technology news and database news to be keep yourself up to date.
+This expert DBA Team club blog always provides you latest technology news and database news to keep yourself up to date.
 You should need to be aware of Cloud database technology like DBaaS.
-These all Oracle DBA tips are available in single unique resource at our orageek.
+All Oracle DBA tips are available in a single unique resource at our orageek.
 Meanwhile, we are also providing some sql tutorials for Oracle DBA.
-This is the part of Dbametrix Group and you would be enjoy more advance topics from our partner resource.
+This is the part of Dbametrix Group and you would enjoy more advanced topics from our partner resource.